Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Introduction

 Unlike previous studies on the quantum discord focusing on finite-dimensional (few-body) systems or Gaussian states, this holographic approach circumvents the computational difficulty by employing geometric optimization.
 Holographic states are expected to be defined in a strongly interacting field theory, which is something that has barely been explored in the context of quantum discord due to its large dimensions and interactions.

 Our proposed formula also provides additional quantitative evidence that quantum discord probes quantum correlation more than entanglement.
 We find that, for both holographic and Haar random mixed states, the quantum discord is strictly greater than the squashed entanglement, which is a faithful entanglement measure, while the quantum discord always coexists with entanglement.
 This implies that there always exists non-entanglement quantum correlation (NEQC) in holography and random states.
 Furthermore, we find the NEQC is related to the Markov gap between one of the subsystems of interest and the purifying subsystem.
-The Markov gap was previously proposed as a diagnosing quantity for the tripartite entanglement~\cite{Hayden:2021gno,Zou:2020bly}.
-Our analysis leads to its novel interpretation in holography, namely, the tripartite entanglement implies non-entanglement quantum correlation and vice versa.
+Since the Markov gap was proposed as a diagnosing quantity for the tripartite entanglement~\cite{Hayden:2021gno,Zou:2020bly}, our analysis indicates that the tripartite entanglement implies non-entanglement quantum correlation and vice versa.
 Based on the author's previous work~\cite{Mori:2024gwe}, we also find that the NEQC equals the non-distillable entanglement.
 This further suggests its operational interpretation.

 Besides exploring the notion of quantum correlation beyond entanglement, a generalization of the bipartite correlation to a multipartite setting has also garnered much interest recently.
 While the notion of the multipartite entanglement is not unique and there are various distinct proposals~\cite{Horodecki:2024bgc, Ma:2023ecg, Walter:2016lgl, Choi:2022lge, Gadde:2024jfi, Memmen:2023ftr, Dur:2000zz, Gadde:2022cqi, Gadde:2023zzj, Penington:2022dhr, Gadde:2023zni, Gadde:2024taa, Harper:2024ker, Iizuka:2025ioc, Iizuka:2025caq, Yuan:2024yfg, Basak:2024uwc, Balasubramanian:2024ysu, Ju:2024hba, Akers:2019gcv}, we argue that the classical correlation and quantum discord have natural generalizations to the multipartite settings.
 We discuss five different possibilities including a generalization from a holographic perspective using the so-called multi-entropy~\cite{Gadde:2023zzj,Penington:2022dhr}.